 Why do people smoke?
 Everyone has their reasons, but a lot of them might think that they will face the circumstances later on.
-If you are a smoker and believe that smoking will not affect your health, or you believe you can quit it at any minute.
-As a smoker, you can have a thousand excuses but the impact of tobacco on your health varies; starting from bad breath to several types of cancer.
-Continue reading the article to know what issues you can face in real time and later on, starting from seemingly basic ones.
+If you are a smoker and believe that smoking will not affect your health, or you believe you can quit it at any minute, you can have a thousand excuses but the impact of tobacco on your health varies; starting from bad breath to several types of cancer.
+Here is what you can face real time and later on, starting from seemingly basic ones.

 Here is the list: